nrn/dataDash/readme.rst

 * [Optional] Either an object of name: data pairs to be stored on the selected dom elements, or a string name.
 * [Optional] Data to be stored if a string name was used.
+  Can be a function that gets called with the elment as this, and the index of the element in the selection as the first argument.

 If there is both a name and data the function sets the appropriate data on the dom and returns the selected elements.
 If a name is given but no data